 There’s no better place to kick off your Poland itinerary than Krakow.
-The old royal Polish capital possesses a Central European charm that few cities its size pull off.
+The old royal capital of Poland possesses a Central European charm that few cities its size pull off.
 Sensing the beauty and grace of Krakow is immediate; a first step into Old Town is never the last.
 And so the lifetime love affair begins…

 Wandering around Krakow represents an almost perfect European experience.
 Graceful architecture and cultural attractions from bygone centuries mingle with the trappings of a modern Polish city.
 Every corner presents a new adventure.
 Whether for your eyes or your taste buds, Krakow’s an assault to the senses.
 All in a good way, of course.